aces/Loris/modules/imaging_browser/README.md

 useEDC - This setting determines whether "EDC" filtering dropdowns exist
         on the menu page.

-mantis_url - This setting defines a URL for LORIS to include a link to for bug reporting
+mantis_url - This setting defines a URL for LORIS to include a link to "mantis" for
-        on the "View Session" page.
+        bug reporting on the "View Session" page.

+For downloading large DICOM files, it may be necessary to increase the value of the `memory_limit` configuration option within `php.ini`.

 ## Interactions with LORIS